pfdubois/BridgeBidding/source/MajorOpenings.rst

 Competitive Hands
 ~~~~~~~~~~~~~~~~~

-If you have six to a bad ten HCP, you must bid.
+If you have six points, you must bid something.
 Even if you have a void in
-partner's suit, you must bid.
+partner's suit, you must bid something.
 Your partner could have an unbalanced hand with
 21 points.

 .. warning: